What are Grade Posting Policies?

 In this situation, because you have so many auto-graded quizzes, you would want to keep the course-level policy set to the default, which is to automatically post grades–students can’t access feedback or retake quizzes with multiple attempts unless the grade is posted.
 So, an automatic posting allows students to immediately see their grade and prepare for their next attempt on the quizzes.

 However, for those discussions and written assignments, it’s good practice to wait to release feedback until you have finished grading.
 At any point before grading, change the individual grade posting policy for these assignments to manual.
-Post the grades when you’re finished grading.
+Post the grades when you’re finished grading (click for directions).

 Scenario 2: Change the course grading post policy to manual, set a few items to automatic

-Your course has a syllabus quiz, five discussions, and one written assignment.
+Your course has one syllabus quiz, five discussions, and one written assignment.

 Most of the assignments in this course would benefit from manual posting–waiting until all the submissions for a particular assignment are graded and then posting the grades.
 You would change the course-level grade posting policy to manual.
-All items under grades would now have a gray eye, indicating they have a manual posting policy associated with them.
+All items will now say MANUAL.

 When assignment grades are hidden, students see an eye icon on the Grades tab.
 When grades have been posted, the grade and any comments are visible in the Grades tab.